goharbor/harbor/docs/installation_guide.md

 ......
 ```

-### Deploying Harbor to a target machine that does not have Internet access
+### Deploying Harbor to a host which does not have Internet access
 When you run *docker-compose up* to start Harbor, it will pull base images from Docker Hub and build new images for the containers.
 This process requires accessing the Internet.
 If you want to deploy Harbor to a host that is not connected to the Internet, you need to prepare Harbor on a machine that has access to the Internet.
 After that, you export the images as tgz files and transfer them to the target machine.
 Then load the tgz file into Docker's local image repo.

 #### Building and saving images for offline installation